Vytez/Checklistable/docs/checklists/tales_of_vesperia/important_items_and_events.md

 - [ ] Talk to the receptionist, then talk to each of your party members to get the spa series of titles.

+#### Mantaic (4)

+- [ ] In Mantaic, go to the inn then to the inn in Dahngrest.
+Go to Nam Cobanda Isle and speak with the two in the northwest.
+Go to Zaphias and speak with the guard by the Nobles Quarter.
+Next, head into the castle and speak with Mimula in the jail area.
+Head to Capua Nor and toward the east.
+Go to the Ghost Ship Atherum for a quick fight and go north after entering Caer Bocram.
+Go to the Union jail area in Dahngrest and feed the old man with Okonomiyaki recipe to get the note.
+Report back to Nobis in the inn of Mantaic (Guild Quest Part 7).
+- [ ] In Mantaic, hand over Silver Edge +1&alpha; to Cow Boy for Magic Lens, Krona's Symbol, Blue Dice, Rebirth Doll, Holy Avenger, Hypershock Yo-yo, Dragon Helm, Paladin Cape, Black Onyx, Special Gel, Red Sage, Hourglass, another Rebirth Doll, and an Alexandrite (Cow Boy Final Part).

 #### Yormgen (2)

 - [ ] Check the red box (Illusion).
 - [ ] Speak with the butler of the nobles.
 Enter the Blade Rifts of Zopheir from the west and you will see the Micro Circuit.
 Report back and the male characters will get their Swimsuit Series titles.
 - [ ] Talk to the butler again and go to Halure.
 Go west and talk to Giovanni near the fountain for the Super Aer Conductor.
 Report back and the female characters will get their Swimsuit Seies titles.

+#### Dahngrest (5)

+- [ ] In Dahngrest, head toward the central area (Guild Quest Final Part).

+#### Halure

+- [ ] Enter Halure (Under The Tree Final Part).
+- [ ] Head toward the tree and speak with a mage on the way if your party has inflicted over 60,000,000 damage in total.
+You will get Rita's **Seeker** title (Seeker).
+- [ ] Talk to Sicily near the inn to start [Joke Weapons](#joke-weapons-sidequest).
+- [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's **Ivy Blade** (Spirit Magic Final Part).
+- [ ] When you have completed 100% of the Collector's Book, head toward the fountain at the west in Halure.
+You will get Limits Bottle and Estelle's Item Mania title (Collector's Book Final Part).

 #### Mt.
 Temza (2)

 - [ ] Go to Mt.
 Temza and head to the third area for Judith's **Sundering Moon** (Judith's Sundering Moon Final Part).

+#### Renansula Hollow

+- [ ] Head towards the graveyard for a scene.

+#### Relewiese Hollow

+- [ ] Enter Relewiese Hollow for a scene with Sylph.

 #### Nordopolica (Colosseum)

 - [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end.
 - [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament - Challenger**.
-- [ ] With the Letter of Challenge (H. Blades) 2 and if you have cleared **Tag Team Tournament- Challenger** at the Arena, you will unlock **Tag Team Tournament- Hero**.
+- [ ] With the Letter of Challenge (Clint) and if you have cleared **Tag Team Tournament - Challenger** at the Arena, you will unlock **Tag Team Tournament - Hero**.
-- [ ] Clear **Tag Team Tournament- Hero** _Without Karol in the party_.
+- [ ] Clear **Tag Team Tournament - Hero** _without Karol in the party_.
 Make sure to save before entering the tournament.
 After clearing the tournament, you will be awarded with Karol's **Small Knight** title.
 If you do this fight even once with Karol in the party, you will not be able to obtain the title on this playthrough unless you load an older save files.
-If you don't have Karol and Raven in the Active Party, you will fight them in **Tag Team Tournament- Hero** (PS3 and Definitive Edition)
+If you don't have Karol and Raven in the Active Party, you will fight them in **Tag Team Tournament - Hero**.

-- [ ] In Aurnion, find Drake at NW for Yuri's **Certified Soldier** title (Estelle's Teacher Part 5)
-- [ ] In Aurnion, speak with the Doctor in the inn.
-Reenter the inn and speak with the Doctor again.
-Speak with the Man that is near the inn Owner.
-Once your party have healed at least 4000000 HPs, toward the inn for Estelle's **Dedicated Paramedic** title (Dedicated Paramedic)
-- [ ] In Aurnion, if you have done (Estelle's Teacher Part 5) then talk to Drake at NE for Flynn's **Ideal Commandant** title (PS3 and Definitive Edition)
-- [ ] In Aurnion, find Drake at NE for Estelle's **Worldly Adventurer** title (Estelle's Teacher Part 6)
-- [ ] Set Raven as the On Screen Character and enter Aurnion.
-Speak with Drake at the right of the Blastia for Raven's Vanji Lost (Rebuilding The Union Final Part)
-- [ ] You can find Miska's last book in the Guard's HQ in Aurnion.
-Report back to Miska and answer the questions correctly for Rita's **Miska Doctoral Degree** title (Miska Doctoral Degree Final Part).
-- [ ] In Mantaic, go to the inn then to the inn in Dahngrest.
-Go to Nam Cobanda Isle and speak with the two at NW.
-Go to Zaphias and speak with the Guard by the Nobles Quarter.
-After, head into the Castle and speak with Mimula in the Jail Area.
-Head to Capua Nor and toward the east.
-Go to the Ghost Ship Atherum for a quick fight and go north after entering Caer Bocram.
-Go to the Union Jail Area in Dahngrest and feed the Old Man with Okonomiyaki recipe (Use Estelle to cook Fried Chicken And Fries repeatedly to unlock Scottish Egg then use Raven to cook Scottish Egg repeatedly to unlock Okonomiyaki recipe) to get the Note.
-Report back to Nobis in the inn of Mantaic (Guild Quest Part 7)
-- [ ] In Dahngrest, head toward the central area (Guild Quest Final Part)
-- [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's **Ivy Blade** (Spirit Magic Final Part)
-- [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Magic Lens, Krona's Symbol, Blue Dice, Rebirth Doll, Holy Avenger, Hypershock Yo-yo, Dragon Helm, Paladin Cape, Black Onyx, Special Gel, Red Sage, Hourglass, another Rebirth Doll, and an Alexandrite (Cow Boy Final Part)
-- [ ] Repeatedly use any tent item on the World Map for Flynn to learn **Dazzling Spin** (PS3 and Definitive Edition)
-- [ ] In the Renansula Hollow, head towards the graveyard (PS3 and Definitive Edition)
-- [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
-- [ ] Later, when you have completed 100% of the Collector's Book, head toward the fountain at the west in Halure.
-You will get Limits Bottle and Estelle's Item Mania title.
-Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector's Book Final Part)

-**FAVORITE TOYS SIDEQUEST NOTE:** For PS3 and Definitive Edition, you need to wait until Flynn joins the party permanently for Hanks to show up in Zaphias.
+### Sidequests

+#### Favorite Toys

-- [ ] Go to Yumanju and speak with the Man at the upper left for the Tiara.
+- [ ] Go to Yumanju and speak with the Man at the upper left for the tiara.
 Check the upper left Toy Machine in Yumanju for three statues.
 Go to Zaphias and speak with Hanks for one more statue.
-For the last six statues, you get them through the Toy Machines in the Gym of Nam Cobanda Isle.
+For the last six statues, you get them through the Toy Machines in the gym of Nam Cobanda Isle.
 There is one statue each from 10 Chip Machine and 500 Chip Machine then two statues each from 100 Chip Machine and 50 Chip Machine.
-With all the statues, report back to the Man in Yumanju for Yuri's **Recollection Guardian** title (Favorite Toys Final Part)
+With all the statues, report back to the Man in Yumanju for Yuri's **Recollection Guardian** title.
-- [ ] In Nam Cobanda Isle, speak with the Ant Lion near the entrance/exit after you have done (Favorite Toys Final Part).
-If you have opened up 445 (86%) Treasure Boxes, you will get Yuri's Treasure Hunter title (Treasure Hunter)
+- [ ] In Nam Cobanda Isle, speak with the Ant Lion near the entrance/exit.
+If you have opened up 445 (86%) Treasure Boxes, you will get Yuri's **Treasure Hunter** title.

-### Necropolis of Nostalgia
+#### Necropolis of Nostalgia (Part 1)

-- [ ] At the first area, **Firmament**, you can find Flynn's Fell Weapon **Seven-Branched Blade** at the NW of the 8F.
-At the second area, **Existence**, you can find Patty's Fell Weapon **Corbis** at the SE of 9F.
-After beating **Ohma**, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)
+- [ ] In the first area, **Firmament**, you can find Flynn's Fell Weapon **Seven-Branched Blade** at the northwest of floor 8F.
+At the second area, **Existence**, you can find Patty's Fell Weapon **Corbis** at the southeast of floor 9F.
+After beating **Ohma**, you won't be able to advance further until you have beaten the game.

 ### Cooking Battle

-- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for **Mabo Curry recipe** and the **Cooking Match Invitation**.
+- [ ] After obtaining all recipes from Wonder Chef and unlocking all discoverable recipes, go to the port in Nordopolica to talk to Wonder Chef for **Mabo Curry recipe** and the **Cooking Match Invitation**.
 - [ ] Go to Dahngrest to enter The Bistro Black Hole.
 The participant should have **mastered** all HP/TP Recovery recipes and at least three Stars for the other recipes.
 That will win you the Cooking Series titles (Cooking Battle).

 ### Joke Weapons Sidequest